Sustainability-Fueled Business Expansion

 We utilize CareWiz Toruto, a physical function analysis AI service, to measure the effectiveness of rehabilitation programs.

 When a person is video recorded walking a distance of about 5 meters, the video is analyzed in about 2 minutes.
 The walking condition is scored in four indicators: speed, rhythm, reeling, and left-right difference.
-Measurement results are output on a single sheet, enabling more specific and timely feedback to residents and their families.
+Measurement results are output on a single sheet, enabling specific and timely feedback to residents and their families.

 Feedback from residents and staff